zeratax/matrix-registration/SECURITY.md

 # Security Policy

 ## Supported Versions
-This project is still in active develoment so be aware that only the latest version will recive security fixes.
+This project is still in active develoment so be aware that only the latest version will receive security fixes.

 | Version | Supported          |
 | ------- | ------------------ |